 Additional Adverse Consequences of a Robbery Conviction

-In addition to a lengthy prison sentence and significant fines and court costs, a robbery conviction will most likely remain on your record for the rest of your life.
-A criminal conviction for robbery will adversely affect your financial and professional opportunities, including your ability to become employed, receive personal or educational loans, acquire housing or enlist in the military.
-It is important to have an experienced criminal defense attorney on your side to fight for your rights and your freedom if you are facing a robbery charge.
+A criminal conviction for robbery will adversely affect your financial and professional opportunities, including your ability to become employed, receive personal or educational loans, acquire housing, or enlist in the military.

 Pennsylvania Robbery Defenses

 I will thoroughly investigate the facts and circumstances of your case and develop the most effective defense against the robbery charges.
 In addition, my professional network includes many highly qualified independent investigators and forensic experts.
-In certain cases, I will use an independent investigator to interview defense and prosecution witnesses.
-Moreover, the defense investigator can acquire documentary evidence such as phone records, medical records, surveillance video and other evidence establishing the innocence of the accused.

-Common Defenses to Robbery
+Common Robbery Defenses

 - Lack of theft